There are also two directors who represent the previously disadvantaged farmers in the Northern and Southern regions.

 Market access is the cornerstone of the citrus industry – particularly access to the more lucrative markets (USA, EU and Far East).
 To gain and maintain access to these markets requires the production of fruit of the required standard.
 Providing citrus fruit of the required standard and adhering to food safety and phytosanitary requirements can only be maintained through well directed research.

-Transformation within the citrus industry - now falls under the newly formed company the CGA Grower Development Company.
-(June 2015) www.cga-gdc.org.za
+Transformation within the citrus industry - is now handled through the CGA Grower Development Company.
+(June 2015) www.cga-gdc.org.za 20% of levies received from growers of export citrus is assigned to the CGA GDC.

 Logistics - this is a portfolio which was added in 2009 when the growers decided that CGA should get involved in facilitating efficient logistics.

 Communication to and from growers is considered essential.
-Growers are kept abreast of industry issues through the use of bulk e-mails, the website, the S A Fruit Journal, roadshows and personal contact.
+Growers are kept abreast of industry issues through the use of bulk e-mails, the website, the S A Fruit Journal, the bi annual CItrus Summit,bi annual roadshows and personal contact.

-The SA Fruit Journal is a bi-monthly magazine which is shared with deciduous, table grapes and sub trops and sent to all growers of export citrus and the other commodities.
+The SA Fruit Journal is a bi-monthly magazine which is co-owned by the citrus, deciduous and table grapes asociations and Fresh Produce Exporters Forum.
+This is sent to all growers of export citrus and the other commodities.
 Companies can advertise in these publications by contacting Ignatius Vlok on 082-3312127.

 Research Symposia and Grower Days – Research symposia (CRI) and CGA Roadshows (every second year) plus the bi-annual Citrus Summit, are other very successful ways of reaching the growers.